Collins to question TSP

 - By Nancy Ferris

-The Thrift Savings Plan's procurement problems will be the subject of a Senate hearing.
+The Thrift Savings Plan's Web site problems will be the subject of a Senate hearing.